vedph/cadmus-itinera-app/README.md

 ## History

+- 2023-02-02:
-- 2023-02-02: fixed import for JSONP used by VIAF lookup according to this [Angular issue](https://github.com/angular/angular/issues/47312).
+  - fixed import for JSONP used by VIAF lookup according to this [Angular issue](https://github.com/angular/angular/issues/47312).
+  - updated Angular and packages.

 ### 3.1.0